emnh/opengameart/README.md

 # Categorizing OpenGameArt

+https://opengameart.org/ is a page for sharing reusable art for computer games.

+In order to make it more easily browseable I had the idea to categorize the images using machine learning.

 The idea is to create a huge tile map where similar images appear together.
 In the future there will be links back to OGA.

 Perhaps I will create a image similarity search engine as well.
 It should be easy to do when already given the feature vectors of the images.